IlayTheVuln/IlayTheVuln/README.md

 ### Hi there!
-Im Ilay Samuelov 👋
+I'm Ilay Samuelov 👋
+A c and assembly lover who is passionate about osnit, vulnarbility researching, wh hacking and malware development!
+The biggest fan of @gentilwiki!!

 <!--
 **IlayTheVuln/IlayTheVuln** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 </p>
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...